 Music

-Music is very effective to support training activities.
-It not only improves motivation.
-With the right music, training also becomes more ergonomic, muscles work more efficiently, our physical performance improves.
+Music makes your training more effective.
+It doesn't just improve motivation.
+With the right music, training becomes more ergonomic, the muscles work more efficiently, and our physical performance improves.
 And even strength can be measurably increased.

 But which music is the right one?
-When choosing, you should first be guided by the activity, i.e. the movement.
-The rhythm of the music should reflect this movement as closely as possible.
-With the tempo of the music - the so-called beat number - you can even control the movement.
-Even small changes in the beat number can have a significant effect on the effectiveness of the training. beats per minute and abbreviated as bpm. abbreviated.
+When choosing, you should first focus on the activity, i.e. the movement.
+The rhythm of the music should reflect this movement as accurately as possible.
+The movement can then even be controlled using the tempo of the music – the so-called beat number.
+Even small changes in the number of beats can have a significant impact on the effectiveness of the training.
+The beat number is in beats per minute and abbreviated as bpm. abbreviated.

 The playlists were created in the Spotify app.
-They can be played in Spotify via the logo in the upper right corner.
-If you do not have a subscription there, the tracks are interrupted by advertising.
-If you want to use a specific single track, it can only be accessed in Spotify via a subscription.
-If you want to use another music streaming service or download the tracks (e.g. from Amazon Music or ITunes), select the desired tracks of your target tempo individually and create a new list in the app of your choice.
+They can be downloaded to Spotify via “+” in the bottom line.
+If you don't have a subscription there, the titles will be interrupted by advertising.
+If you would like to use a specific individual song, this can only be accessed in Spotify via a subscription.
+If you want to use another music streaming service or download the songs (e.g. from Amazon Music or ITunes), select the desired songs at your target tempo individually and create a new list in the app of your choice.

 Something missing here?
 We look forward to your comments and complements.